loftyyyy/CarListing/readme.md

 2. **Browse Cars**
     - Clients can browse through a list of cars for sale with various filtering options like brand, model, price, and year.
+    - New car listings submitted through the "Sell Your Car" form are automatically added to the "Browse Cars" page.
     - ![Browse Cars Page](path-to-your-browsecars-screenshot)

 3. **Sell Your Car**
     - Clients can easily sell their cars by filling out a simple form.
+Once the form is submitted, the car is listed on the **Browse Cars** page for potential buyers to view.
-The information collected includes:
+    - The information collected includes:
         - Year
         - Registration
         - Price